Medical Card (GMS)

 European Health Insurance Card

 European residents who hold the European Health Insurance Card (EHIC), E111 or equivalent may obtain essential prescribed medicines in case of emergency.
 Medicines must be prescribed by a doctor who has a contract with the Health Services Executive (HSE).
 The doctor issues the prescription on a form.
 A levy of €2.00* per item is payable.
+See the HSE website for more details.

 Hospital Emergency Scheme